Isty001/mem-pool/README.md

 ```c
 if (MEM_POOL_ERR_OK == pool_variable_is_associated(pool, ptr)) { /* */ }
 ```
-Won't check if the block is not used anymore.

 In order to make the piece of memory reusable:

 ```c
 pool_fixed_free(pool, ptr);
 ```
-Before appending to the free list, this function will attempt to merge neighbouring memory blocks (including the space used by their headers) in the given buffer.
-Will return -1 if the pointer is not known by the pool.
+Before appending to the free list, this function will attempt to merge neighbouring free memory blocks (including the space used by their headers) in the given buffer.

 To actually free all the memory allocated: